• Home

 Houston Chronicle: Companies Fret About Texas Attempted ‘Attacks’ on Clean Energy.
 Will They Still Invest?

-The Houston Chronicle reports on increasing uncertainty among developers over federal and state actions to phase out key clean energy incentives.
+The Houston Chronicle reports on increasing uncertainty among developers over federal actions to phase out key clean energy incentives.
 United's Doug Pietrucha warns that waning support for renewables could drive off private investment, derail long-planned energy projects, and increase costs for ratepayers statewide.
+Source

 • Jul 25, 2025